TrueBankai416/Scripts/Proxmox/README-fix-network.md

 ethtool -K interface tx off
 ethtool -K interface rx off
 ```

+**Note**: This feature disabling can be skipped using `--no-disable-offloading` or `--keep-offloading` options if you prefer to maintain network acceleration features and don't experience Intel e1000e hardware hangs.

+#### When to Skip Offloading Disabling
+Use `--no-disable-offloading` when:
+- You don't have Intel e1000e controllers
+- You prefer maximum network performance over stability workarounds
+- You've resolved e1000e issues through other means (driver updates, firmware, etc.)
+- You're using newer hardware that doesn't exhibit these problems
+- You want to test if the issue persists without the workaround

 #### Persistent Configuration
 Creates systemd service for boot-time feature disabling: